nobodyatandnothing/ffmpeg-on-clear-linux/doc/NV-Requirements-And-Preparation.md

 ```

 Optionally enable `ForceCompositionPipeline` for a smoother desktop experience (no more stutters), especially when moving-resizing a terminal window while playing a video.
 This can be done at the device level; for example `/etc/X11/xorg.conf.d/nvidia-device.conf`.

+**Note:** Enable composition pipeline only if you experience stutters.

 ```bash
 sudo mkdir -p /etc/X11/xorg.conf.d